ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Update handlers
 {: #update-handlers}

-Design documents with `options.partitioned` set to `true` cannot contain a `updates` field.
+Design documents with `options.partitioned` set to `true` can't contain a `updates` field.
 {: tip}

 Update handlers are custom functions that create or update a document.
-They are used for tasks such as providing server-side modification timestamps, and performing document updates to individual fields without the latest revision.
+They're used for tasks such as providing server-side modification timestamps, and performing document updates to individual fields without the latest revision.

 Update handlers require two arguments: `doc` and [`req`](#req).